mekkl/MyJSNotebook/JS1.md

 };
 ```

-However, __function definition hoisting only occurs for function declarations__, not function expressions.
-For example:

 ### this in JavaScript and how it differs from what we know from Java/.net.

 In most cases, the value of __this__ is determined by how a function is called.
 It can't be set by assignment during execution, and it may be different each time the function is called.
 ES5 introduced the bind method to set the value of a function's this regardless of how it's called, and ES2015 introduced arrow functions which don't provide their own __this__ binding (it retains the this value of the enclosing lexical context).